Culture of Indonesia: Clothing

 Indonesia's best-known national costumes are Batik and kebaya, although initially these costumes originated mainly from Javanese and Balinese culture, which are most prominent in Javanese, Sundanese and Balinese cultures.
 Because Java has become the political centre and population of Indonesia, the island's folk costume has been raised to national status.
-As a plural country, Indonesia has 34 provinces, each of which has representatives of traditional clothing from each province with unique and different designs.
+As a plural country, Indonesia has 38 provinces, each of which has representatives of traditional clothing from each province with unique and different designs.
 National costumes are worn at official occasions and traditional ceremonies. each province in Indonesia – more complete each group in Indonesia, has its own traditional costumes.
 The costumes of this area are in Indonesian called Pakaian tradisional or Pakaian adat, and are taken from traditional Indonesian textile traditions and crafts.

 National costumes

-Batik
+Batik Shirt

 Batik is a cloth that is traditionally made using a manual wax-resist dyeing technique to form intricate patterns.
 Traditionally batik cloth is a large piece of intricately decorated cloth used by Javanese women as kemben or torso wrap.
 Batik cloth was wrapped around the hips with multiple folds in front called wiron, while the upper torso wear kebaya fitted dress.
 Traditionally for men, the edge of batik cloth also can be sewn together to make a tubular cloth as sarong, or wrapped around hips as kain in a fashion similar to women's.
 Later for men, the batik cloth also is sewn and made into contemporary batik men's shirt.
 Today, Batik shirts, which are commonly worn by men in Indonesia (especially in Java), are usually worn during formal occasions; such as attending weddings, traditional ceremonies, formal meetings, communal gatherings, etc. Batik is recognized as one of the important identity of Indonesian culture.
 UNESCO designated Indonesian batik as a Masterpiece of Oral and Intangible Heritage of Humanity on 2 October 2009.